Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 ### ⚙️ Solution Approach

-#### 🔹 Phase 1 — EDA & Segmentation
+#### 🔹 Phase 1 — Customer Segmentation & Opportunity Identification

-- Cleaned and preprocessed all three datasets — handled missing values and outliers
+- Cleaned and preprocessed all three datasets by imputing **missing numerical values using the median** and **categorical values using the mode**
+- Detected and treated **outliers** using **IQR and Z-score** methods to improve data quality and analysis reliability
-- Analysed spending behaviour across age groups, categories, and payment methods
+- Analysed spending behaviour across age groups, transaction categories, and payment methods to identify customer trends
-- Segmented customers by age — identified 18–25 as highest potential
+- Segmented customers by age and **identified the 18–25 group** as a high-potential segment with strong **spending activity but low credit card adoption**

 **Key finding:**